jjv432/SeniorDesign/OpenPLCFolders/README.md

 Also, you can get an introduction to all IO at once using our [Expansion Module GPIO Sketch]().
 This sketch shows a simple GPIO example and is referrenced off of the Arduino example sketches.

-To get started quickly with expansion modules, look through some of the example sketches that Arduino provides.